 What the public can do in health research includes, for example:

-There is a national PCPIE initiative, the Patient Research Ambassador Initiative, that all CRNs including Y&H participate in and support.
-The purpose is to promote PCPIE across England and Wales.
+There is a national PCPIE initiative, the Patient Research Ambassador Initiative, that all CRNs, including ours, participate in and support.
+The purpose is to promote PCPIE in research across England and Wales.
 A Patient Research Ambassador (PRA) is someone who promotes health research from a patient point of view.
 They could be a patient, service user, carer or lay person who is enthusiastic about health research and willing to communicate that to other patients and public as well as healthcare professionals.
-For more details and information on how to register to be a PRA, click here.
+For more information and to register your interest in becoming a PRA in the Yorkshire and Humber region, please contact email@example.com

-Here at CRN Yorkshire and Humber we have a small team to help both the public and professionals understand, do and promote PCPIE in Research.
+Here at CRN Yorkshire and Humber we have a small team to help both the public and professionals understand, carry out and promote PCPIE in research.
 The team is:

 Ways in which we can help include: